Azure/AzureDataLake/docs/PowerShell/FirstSteps.md

 # First steps: Azure PowerShell with Data Lake

-This guide assumes you have previously followed the steps in the main [Getting Started guide](../GettingStarted.md).
+**NOTE:** This guide assumes you have previously followed the steps in the main [Getting Started guide](../GettingStarted.md).

 ------------

 ### First Steps

-#### Pick which Subscription you want to use
+#### Installation
+If you already followed the [Getting Started guide](../GettingStarted.md), you can go to the Initialization section.

+Install Azure PowerShell with Data Lake:

+1. Download the Azure PowerShell module [here](https://github.com/MicrosoftBigData/AzureDataLake/releases/download/PowerShellSDK/AzurePS_KonaDataLake.zip).
+1. Extract the contents of **AzurePS_KonaDataLake.zip**.
+1. Right click on **INSTALL_RunAsAdministrator** and click **Run as administrator**.
+1. Follow the steps in the installation wizard.

+#### Initialization
 1. Open a new PowerShell window.
 1. Select your subscription by entering the following:

+        $subId = "<your Subscription ID>"
-        Select-AzureSubscription -SubscriptionId $subscriptionID
+        Select-AzureSubscription -SubscriptionId $subId

-#### Getting a Resource Group
+#### Getting a resource group

-All Azure resources belong a Resource Group
+To create an resource in Azure, you must select a resource group.

-To see the resource groups in your subscription:
+To enumerate the resource groups in your subscription:

     Get-AzureResourceGroup

-If you need to create a new Resource Group
+To create a new resource group:

-    New-AzureResourceGroup -Name $resourceGroupName -Location "East US 2"
+    $resourceGroupName = "<your new resource group name>" New-AzureResourceGroup -Name $resourceGroupName -Location "East US 2"

-    NOTE: For now -Location MUST be set to "East US 2"

 #### Creating a new Azure Data Lake account

+> NOTE: The account name must only contain lowercase letters and numbers.

+    $dataLakeAccountName = "<your new Data Lake account name>"

+    New-AzureDataLakeAccount `
+        -ResourceGroupName $resourceGroupName `
+        -Name $dataLakeAccountName `
-    New-AzureDataLakeAccount -ResourceGroupName $resourceGroupName -Name $dataLakeAccountName -Location "East US 2"
+        -Location "East US 2"

+#### That's it!

+Now you can get started using our [Tutorials](about:blank) (COMING SOON) and the [User Manual](UserManual.md), which shows how to use each cmdlet.

 #### Learn more

+* Azure Data Lake
-* [PowerShell Tutorials](Tutorials.md) - Learn how to perform some basic activities with your Azure Data Lake in PowerShell.
+    * [PowerShell Tutorials](about:blank) - (COMING SOON) Learn how to perform some basic activities with your Azure Data Lake account in PowerShell.
-* [PowerShell User Manual](UserManual.md) - See how to use the Azure Data Lake PowerShell cmdlets.
+    * [PowerShell User Manual](https://github.com/MicrosoftBigData/AzureDataLake/tree/master/docs/PowerShell/UserManual.md) - See how to use the Azure Data Lake PowerShell cmdlets.

 ------------

 ### Useful links